Chat with us, powered by LiveChat

 1. In a 6-qt or larger cooker, combine the beans, water, salt and oil.

-2. Add the garlic, bay leaves, carrot, celery and leek greens.
+2. Add the garlic, bay leaves, carrot, and celery.

 3. Lock lid in place.
 Over high heat bring to high pressure (or use appropriate timing according to chart below in an Instant Pot or other electric pressure cooker).